Here’s a list of all the winners of LoL Worlds since the first season ever in 2011. Which do you remember?

-League of Legends Worlds is a championship that has existed for thirteen years.
+League of Legends Worlds (LoL Worlds) is a championship that has existed for thirteen years, and many players have been victorious in those years.
 One of the most famous MOBA games ever has invested a lot in the competitive scene.
-Do you know every winner of Worlds since the first season in 2011?
+How many winners of the LoL Worlds tournament do you know?
 Let's time-travel to the past!

 Worlds 2011